Spin Multipartitions: THE SPIN MULTIPARTITION ALGORITHM

+We eliminate any cases of $+-$ from the list.
+By standard combinatorial arguments, the order in which the $+-$ pairs are eliminated will not effect the final result.

-When we have made all the eliminations, we have a string of $-$, a string of $\pm$ , and finally a string of $+$.
+When we have made all the eliminations, we have a string of $-$ corresponding to removable nodes followed by a string of $+$ corresponding to addable nodes.
 This list is called the \textit{reduced} $i$-signature.
-Any or all of the strings could be empty, but if there is a $\pm$ or a $+$, then the leftmost is the \textit{cogood} node which will be added to produce the result of operating by $f_i$ in the Kashiwara crystal.
+Any or all of the strings could be empty, but if there is a $+$, then the leftmost is the \textit{cogood} node which will be added to produce the result of operating by $f_j$ in the Kashiwara crystal and the rightmost will be called the \textit{$j$-good node} for operating by $e_j$.
+Starting with the empty multipartition, we construct the elements of the crystal basis by divided powers the $f_j$.
+The resulting multipartions will be called the \textit{$h$-restricted spin multipartitions}.